Moustafa-Elgammal/automatic-irrigation-system-backend/readme.md

 ### Automatic Irrigation System Backend
 * ### Problem Description:
-  As a irrigation system which helps the automatic irrigation of agricultural lands without human intervention, system has to be designed to fulfil the requirement of maintaining and configuring the plots of land by the irrigation time slots and the amount of water required for each irrigation period.
+  As an irrigation system which helps the automatic irrigation of agricultural lands without human intervention, system has to be designed to fulfil the requirement of maintaining and configuring the plots of land by the irrigation time slots and the amount of water required for each irrigation period.
   The irrigation system should have integration interface with a sensor device to direct letting the sensor irrigate based on